 If you’re one of the many people who is working from home, keep your workspace away from your bed.
 Brilliant if you have your own office in the house, but if not, set up space in the kitchen, living room or another part of the house if you can.

 Sleeping near a workspace can keep you up at night because it reminds you of all the work you have to do.
 You might even feel tempted to start doing some of the work at random times, possibly even in the middle of the night if you have children.
 The best thing you can do is leave your laptop and any other tools you need for your work in another room.

 2) Stick as closely to a regular schedule as possible

 That means you should try to sleep in line with the natural cycle.
-Daylight triggers wakefulness hormones, whereas night-time brings on the secretion of melatonin, which helps us to sleep.
-Staying up late and getting up later than you normally do alters your body clock just as travelling across different countries does.
+Daylight triggers wakefulness hormones, whereas night-time brings on the secretion of melatonin, which helps us sleep.
+Staying up late and getting up later than you normally do alters your body clock, just as travelling across different countries does.
 It’s a kind of ‘social jet lag’ that makes getting up more of a struggle in the morning.